Family history - John Brown

-William Brown died of an illness in 1923 aged only 49.
+Janet's brother, William Brown, died of cerebral tuberculosis in 1923 aged only 49.
 The Scottish register of births, marriages and deaths records he was the late manager of the Hydropathic Hotel at Cluny Hill, Forres, Morayshire in Scotland, and had been a Captain in the Royal Scots Fusiliers.
 The hotel later became the Cluny Hill College.

-After William died, his wife Jane continued to run the Cluny Hill Hdro until about 1934 when she retired; then Jane lived with her daughters Winnie and Moyra and their families.
+After William died, his wife Jane continued to run the Cluny Hill Hydro until about 1934 when she retired; then Jane lived with her daughters Winnie and Moyra and their families.

-Do you know when and where John died?
+Do you know when and where John Brown died?

 married 15 Feb 1872